Appraisily/main-site-index/MONOREPO_INTEGRATION_PLAN.md

 ## Repository Structure & Organization

 - [ ] Standardize project structure across all submodules
+  - Each submodule should follow a consistent directory layout (src/, public/, dist/, docs/)
+  - Implement unified folder structure for components, assets, styles, and utilities
+  - Create template repositories for new submodules to ensure consistency
 - [ ] Implement consistent naming conventions for files and directories
+  - Use kebab-case for directory names and file names
+  - Use PascalCase for component files and camelCase for utility files
+  - Create a style guide document for naming and structure conventions
 - [ ] Create clear separation between submodule-specific and shared code
+  - Implement a packages/ directory at the root level for shared libraries
+  - Set up proper import paths for shared components and utilities
+  - Configure module resolution to prioritize shared components
 - [ ] Establish a central assets directory for shared resources
+  - Create a shared assets structure for images, icons, and media files
+  - Implement versioning system for shared assets
+  - Set up proper optimization pipeline for shared assets
+  - Create documentation for adding and modifying shared assets
 - [ ] Implement a uniform environment configuration approach across submodules
+  - Standardize .env file structure and variable naming
+  - Create a central environment configuration management system
+  - Implement validation for environment variables
+  - Document required environment variables for each submodule
 - [ ] Create standard file structure for data interchange between submodules
+  - Define common data models and interfaces for cross-submodule usage
+  - Implement TypeScript types/interfaces in a shared location
+  - Create schema validation for data exchanged between submodules
+  - Document data flow between submodules

 ## Build System Improvements